Ariel Winter: Personal life

 In 2012, Winter's sister Shanelle Workman filed to become her guardian, alleging that their mother had been physically and emotionally abusive.
 In 2014, the court awarded guardianship to Shanelle Workman and permanently removed Winter from her mother's guardianship.
 Their mother later released a statement saying that "the family has moved beyond the conflict".
 In 2015, when she was 17 years old, Winter declared on Twitter that she was officially emancipated.

 She is a purple belt in taekwondo.

 In 2015, Winter underwent breast reduction surgery.
 In a 2016 interview with Nightline, Winter explained the awkwardness of developing at 12 years old in the public eye, combined with the back pain that rendered her unable to stand up straight at times, was "really ostracizing and excruciatingly painful."
 Describing the improvement that the surgery had on her both physically and psychologically, she told Glamour magazine that it was "amazing to finally feel right.
 This is how I was supposed to be."
 At the 2016 Screen Actors Guild Awards, Winter gained media attention for wearing a Romona Kaveza gown that revealed her surgical scars.
 She was shocked after walking down the red carpet to see the photos the next day and "every headline be about my cleavage and -- not about my talent."
 Winter later tweeted, "Guys there is a reason I didn't make an effort to cover up my scars!
 They are part of me and I'm not ashamed of them at all."

 Winter attended Campbell Hall School in Los Angeles, graduating in June 2016.
 She was accepted to University of California, Los Angeles (UCLA) and scheduled to begin there in the fall quarter of 2016.
 However, she later confirmed that she planned to attend UCLA in fall 2017.
 On her decision to attend college, she explained, "You gotta have something else you can do.
 I've always been interested in law, so I think it'll definitely be something that I'll love to do and also go to school for."
 In 2018, Winter took an indefinite hiatus from UCLA to focus on her work.

 Winter is a member of the Greek Orthodox Church.

 She dated Canadian actor Levi Meaden for three years; they split in 2019.
-The couple lived together in Winter's 3,200-square-foot home in Sherman Oaks, Los Angeles.
-Since 2020, she has been in a relationship with actor Luke Benward.
+The couple lived together in Winter's 3200 sqft home in Sherman Oaks, Los Angeles.
+From 2020 to August 2025, she was in a relationship with actor Luke Benward.
 In 2022, Winter moved from Southern California to Nashville, Tennessee.